-with $a$ being a constant that is equal to $p_Rp_f+(N-2)p_t+p_sp_t$.
+with $a$ being equal to $p_Rp_f+(N-2)p_t+p_sp_t$.
 Next, we shift our attention to the case where $n\in\mathbb{N}^*$.
-To that extent, we note that for any threshold policy, the MDP can be modeled through a Discrete Time Markov Chain (\textbf{DTMC}) where: \begin{itemize} \item The states refer to the values of the penalty function $S(t)$. \item For any state $S(t)<n$, the transmitter is idle and therefore the dynamics of $S(t)$ coincide with those of $\psi(t)=0$ of Section III-B. On the other hand, for any state $S(t)\geq n$, the dynamics of $S(t)$ coincide with those of $\psi(t)=1$ of the same section. \end{itemize} Consequently, we focus in the sequel on the aforementioned DTMC. \\ The next step towards finding the average cost function $\overline{C}(n,\lambda)$ consists of calculating the stationary distribution of the DTMC in question.
-We therefore provide the following proposition. \begin{proposition} For a fixed threshold $n\in\mathbb{N}^{*}$, the DTMC in question is irreducible and admits $\pi_k(n) \:\: \forall k\in\mathbb{N}$ as its stationary distribution where:
+To that extent, we note that for any threshold policy, the MDP can be modeled through a Discrete Time Markov Chain (\textbf{DTMC}) where: \begin{itemize} \item The states refer to the values of the penalty function $S(t)$. \item For any state $S(t)<n$, the transmitter is idle and therefore the dynamics of $S(t)$ coincide with those of $\psi(t)=0$ of Section III-B. On the other hand, for any state $S(t)\geq n$, the dynamics of $S(t)$ coincide with those of $\psi(t)=1$ of the same section. \end{itemize} Consequently, we focus in the sequel on this DTMC. \\ The next step towards finding the average cost $\overline{C}(n,\lambda)$ consists of calculating the stationary distribution of the DTMC.
+We, therefore, provide the following proposition. \begin{proposition} For a fixed threshold $n\in\mathbb{N}^{*}$, the DTMC in question is irreducible and admits $\pi_k(n) \:\: \forall k\in\mathbb{N}$ as its stationary distribution where:

-with $a,b$ being two constants that are equal to $p_Rp_f+(N-2)p_t+p_sp_t$ and $p_R+(N-2)p_t$ respectively. \end{proposition} \begin{IEEEproof} The proof can be found in Appendix \ref{proofproposition2}. \end{IEEEproof} By leveraging the results of Proposition \ref{stationarydistribution}, we can proceed to find a closed form of the average cost of the threshold policy. \begin{theorem} For a fixed threshold $n\in\mathbb{N}^{*}$, the average cost of the policy is $\overline{C}(n,\lambda)=\overline{C}(n)+\overline{C}(\lambda)$ where:
+with $a,b$ being two constants that are equal to $p_Rp_f+(N-2)p_t+p_sp_t$ and $p_R+(N-2)p_t$ respectively. \end{proposition} \begin{IEEEproof} The proof can be found in Appendix \ref{proofproposition2} of the supplementary material. \end{IEEEproof} By leveraging Proposition \ref{stationarydistribution}, we can proceed to find a closed form of the average cost of the threshold policy. \begin{theorem} For a fixed threshold $n\in\mathbb{N}^{*}$, the average cost of the policy is $\overline{C}(n,\lambda)=\overline{C}(n)+\overline{C}_1(n,\lambda)$ where:

-\end{theorem} \begin{IEEEproof} The proof can be found in Appendix \ref{prooftheorem2}. \end{IEEEproof} As we now have the expression of the average cost $\overline{C}(n,\lambda)$, we turn our attention to studying its characteristics in order to prove the optimality of the Lagrange approach.
+\end{theorem} \begin{IEEEproof} The proof can be found in Appendix \ref{prooftheorem2} of the supplementary material. \end{IEEEproof} As we now have the expression of the average cost $\overline{C}(n,\lambda)$, we turn our attention to studying its characteristics in order to prove the optimality of the Lagrange approach.

-\subsection{Optimality of the Lagrange approach}
+\subsection{Optimality of the Lagrange Approach}